isnolan/nestjs/packages/payment/README.md

-# Subscription Module for NestJS
+# Payment Module for NestJS

-`SubscriptionModule` is a comprehensive subscription handling module for NestJS applications, providing seamless integration with multiple subscription platforms such as Stripe, Google Pay, and Apple Pay.
-It facilitates the handling of subscription events via webhooks, offering a unified approach to verify and process payment notifications securely.
+`SubscriptionModule` is a powerful NestJS module designed to streamline subscription management by providing seamless integration with popular payment platforms such as Stripe, Google Pay, and Apple Pay.
+It simplifies the handling of subscription events via webhooks, offering a unified solution for verifying and processing payment notifications securely.

 <p>
   <a href="https://www.npmjs.com/package/@isnolan/nestjs-payment" >